-Kuba Czekaj's second feature seduces with plasticity, refined form and mesmerising rhythm.
-It is, however, rather glitzy – beautiful, but empty.
+Kuba Czekaj’s second feature, the Erlprince, seduces with its plasticity, refined form, and mesmerising rhythm.
+It is, however, rather glitzy – beautiful but empty.

-Although Baby Bump proved that Kuba Czekaj is one of the strongest voices in contemporary Polish cinema, his second film begs to question oneself whether the owner of this voice really knows what he is singing about.
+Although Baby Bump proved that Kuba Czekaj is one of the strongest voices in contemporary Polish cinema, his second film begs the question of whether the owner of this voice really knows what he is singing about.

 The Erlprince is a triumph of form.
-Unbridled, fierce, sometimes lyrical and always bold.
-Czekaj's imagination seems to have no limits – it produces subsequent eye-catching takes and scenes so beautifully that it was worth directing the film just for their sake.
+Unbridled, fierce, sometimes lyrical, and always bold.
+Czekaj's imagination seems to have no limits – it produces successive eye-catching takes and scenes so beautiful that it was worth directing the film just for their sake.

-Instead of sketching modest psychological portraits, Czekaj shows us characters-symbols.
+Instead of sketching modest psychological portraits, Czekaj shows us characters as symbols.
 In his film almost every scene has a hidden meaning and dialogues have a lot of gravity to them.
-It is something in-between Xavier Dolan’s hysterical emphasis and late-stage Zanussi’s philosophical dilemmas.
+It is something between Xavier Dolan’s hysterical emphasis and late-stage Zanussi’s philosophical dilemmas.

 At this point we should give due to Sebastian Łach, the brightest element of the cast, who created an excellent character in The Erlprince.
-His Father is a persona characterised by absence – a silent, firm and laddish man.
-He is a filial phantasm, a challenge difficult to overcome, but one which has to be faced in order to cross the threshold of maturity. Łach appropriates the screen and mesmerises.
+His father is a persona characterised by absence – silent, firm, and masculine.
+He is a filial phantasm, a challenge difficult to overcome, but one which has to be faced in order to cross the threshold of maturity. Łach appropriates the screen and mesmerises viewers.
 Let us hope that Polish cinema will not allow us to forget about him.

 The Erlprince is a twin to Baby Bump – Czekaj’s critically acclaimed previous film.
 They were both produced at the same time, a large part of the cast is the same, and both works make use of avant-garde film language.
 They also both seduce with visual splendour and bravery in building metaphors.

 All that renders The Erlprince an unfulfilled film.
 Still, it is a must-see for every Polish art-house aficionado.
 Kuba Czekaj proves that he has a rich imagination and visual sensitivity.
 There are some scenes in his film which alone could be considered reasons justifying the feature’s inception.
-For example, the thrilling sequence of the boy’s visit at his father’s place, or the take, in which a shadow of a branch, on which small birds ready to fly away are sitting, is visible on the boy’s back.
+For example, the thrilling sequence of the boy’s visit at his father’s place or the shot showing the shadow of a branch, on which small birds ready to fly away are sitting, is visible just above the boy.
 There are many more analogous images in the film and the impressive camerawork of Adam Palenta shows that in cinema imagination is more important than budget and that a modest film can become a visual symphony thanks to the creators’ ingenuity.